Currency:

 • cache usage

-Format your content using different elements
+Format your content using various elements

 Huge blocks of text.
 We don't like them, do we?
 That's right - why wade through long clumps of sentences when you can differentiate content with many different elements.

-• categories
+• headings

 • subheadings